What Are Cavities?

 Plaque is a layer on the teeth consisting of saliva parts, bacteria, and carbohydrates.
 It forms when the teeth are not cleaned properly.
 Plaque will eat away at the sugars and create acid as a byproduct of consuming the sugar.
 The acid will then eat away at your tooth’s strong outer tooth enamel.

 This slowly creates holes in your teeth or the cavities.
 Over time your child, if untreated, can experience toothaches or pain in the mouth.
 This is a direct result of cavities reaching deeper and deeper into the tooth, until it has reached the inside of the tooth and is touching the child’s nerve endings.

-The formation of mature plaque take up about 24 hours.
+The formation of mature plaque takes up about 24 hours.
 Plaque that isn’t mature is not organized and therefore are not harmful.

 Therefore it is important to remove plaque with brushing and flossing daily.

 How to Prevent Cavities?